WHO WAS JACKIE 60?

 After closing JACKIE 60 in 1999, founding JACKIE FACTORY producers CHI CHI VALENTI and JOHNNY DYNELL continue to shape new nightclub hybrids and spectacles in NYC and worldwide.
 Stay tuned to their latest doings on their JACKIE FACTORY SITE, FACTORY FACEBOOK, and message boards THE MOTHERBOARDS NYC.

 20TH CENTURY JACKIE

 And listen to THE JACKIE HUSTLE on YOUTUBE, here..

 THE JACKIE MOVIE

 JACKIE 60: THE MOVIE, directed by JACK GULICK, is a story of nightclub life, invention, and mischief in downtown New York City.
 This documentary (still unfinished) reveals the intense underground club scene at the end of a decade and chronicles the final forty weeks of JACKIE 60 in 1999.
-Read more HERE or watch the trailer.
+Read more HERE or watch the trailer at right.